copatech/Banking-App-With-TKinter-GUI/README.md

 Requirements:
 * pillow

-You can run this python project on a terminal
+You can clone run this python project on a terminal

 Python Version 3.11